syimhub/G04_42/README.md

    - Upload to the ESP32 via USB.

 2. **Assemble the Feeder Device**
-   - Connect servo motor and sensors to ESP32 according to circuit diagram.
    - Ensure power source is connected.
    - Confirm all hardware connections are secure.